jchauhan/x-teaming/README.md

 export OPENROUTER_API_KEY="your-key"
 ```

-\* An OpenAI key is always required for the GPT-4o validator.
+\* An OpenAI key is always required for the GPT-4o Verifier.

 ## Usage